jimhigson/oboe.js/writing/main/5_Implementation.md

 Styles of Programming
 ---------------------

 Oboe does not follow any single programming paradigm and is made written in a mix of procedural, functional and object-oriented programming styles.
 Classical object orientation is used only so far as the library exposes an Object-oriented public API.
 Although Javascript supports them, classes and constructors are not used, nor is there any inheritance or notable polymorphism.
 Closures form the primary means of data storage and hiding.
 Most entities do not give a Javascript object on instantiation, they are constructed as a set of event handlers with access to shared values from a common closure.
 As inner-functions of the same containing function, the handlers share access to variables from the containing scope and their reachability is maintained because they are referenced by the event bus.
 From outside the closure the values are not only private as would be seen in an OO model, they are inherently unaddressable.

 Although not following an established object orientated metamodel, the high-level componentisation hasn't departed very far from what I would make were I following that style and OO design patterns have influenced the design considerably.
 If we wish to think in terms of the OO paradigm we might say that values trapped inside closures are private attributes and that the handlers registered on the event bus are public methods.
 In this regard, the high-level internal design of Oboe can be discussed using terms from a more standard object oriented metamodel.

 Even where it creates a larger deliverable library I have generally preferred writing as short functions which are combined to form longer ones.
 Writing shorter functions reduces the size of the minimum testable unit which, because each test can test a very small unit of functionality, encourages very simple unit tests.
 Because of the pressures on code size I decided not to use a general purpose functional library and created my own with only the parts that are needed.
 See [functional.js](#functional.js) (Appendix p.\pageref{functional.js}).
 Functional programming in Javascript is known to be slower than other styles, particularly in Firefox which lacks optimisations such as Lambda Lifting [@functionalSpiderMonkey].
 I do not think this should be a major problem.
 Because of its single-threaded execution model, in the browser any Javascript is ran during script execution frames, interlaced with frames for other concurrent concerns.
 To minimise the impact on other tasks such as rendering it is important that no task occupies the CPU for very long.
 Since most monitors refresh at 60Hz, about 16ms is a fair target for the maximum duration of a script frame.
 In Node no limit can be implied from a display but any CPU-hogging task degrades the responsiveness of concurrent concerns.
 Switching tasks is cheap so sharing the CPU well generally prefers many small execution frames over a few larger ones.
 Whether running in a browser or server, the bottleneck is more often I/O than processing speed; providing no task contiguously holds the CPU for an unusually long time an application can be considered fast enough.
 Oboe's progressive model favours sharing because it naturally splits the work over many execution frames which by a non-progressive mode would be performed during a single frame.
 Although the overall CPU time will be higher, Oboe should share better with other concerns and because of better I/O management the total system performance should be improved.

 Incrementally building the parsed content
 -----------------------------------------

-As shown in figure \ref{overallDesign} on page \pageref{overallDesign}
-there is an incremental content builder and ascent tracer which handle SAX events from the Clarinet JSON parser.
-By presenting to the controller a simpler interface than is provided by Clarinet, taken together these might be considered as an Adaptor pattern but adapted to be even-driven rather than call-driven: we receive six types of event and in response emit from a narrower vocabulary of two.
-The events received are low level, reporting the sequence of tokens in the markup;
+As shown in figure \ref{overallDesign} on page \pageref{overallDesign}, there is an *incremental content builder* and *ascent tracer* which handle SAX events from the Clarinet JSON parser.
+By presenting to the controller a simpler interface than is provided by Clarinet, taken together these might be considered as an Adaptor pattern, albeit adapted to be even-driven rather than call-driven: we receive six event types and in response emit from a vocabulary of two, `NODE_FOUND` and `PATH_FOUND`.
+The events from Clarinet
-those emitted are much higher level, reporting a sequence of JSON nodes and paths as they are discovered.
+are low level, reporting the sequence of tokens in the markup; those emitted are at a much higher level of abstraction, reporting the JSON nodes and paths as they are discovered.
 Testing a JSONPath expression for a match against any particular node requires the node itself, the path to the node, and the ancestor nodes.
-For every newly found item in the JSON this information is delivered as the payload of the `NODE\_FOUND` and `PATH\_FOUND` events so that the controller can test for matches against registered patterns.
+For each newly found item in the JSON this information is delivered as the payload of the two event types emitted by the content builder.
+When the callback adaptors receive these events they have the information required to test for matches against registered patterns and notify application callbacks if required.

 ![List representation of an ascent from leaf to root of a JSON tree.
-Note the special ROOT token which represents the special location of the root node, which has no path.
-ROOT is an object, taking advantage of object identity to ensure that the location is unequal to all others.
+Note the special ROOT value which represents the location of the pathless root node.
+The ROOT value is an object, taking advantage of object uniqueness to ensure that its location is unequal to all others.
-This list form is built up by the incremental content builder and is the format that compiled JSONPath expressions test for matches.
 \label{ascent}](images/ascent.png)

-The path of the current node is maintained as a singly linked list in which each item holds the node and the field name that linked to the node from its parent.
-See figure \ref{ascent}.
-Each link in the list is immutable, enforced by newer Javascript engines using frozen objects [^2].
+The path to the current node is maintained as a singly linked list in which each item holds the node and the field name that linked to the node from its parent.
+Each link in the list is immutable, enforced in newer Javascript engines by using frozen objects [^2].
 The list is arranged as an ascent with the current node at the near end and the root at the far end.
-Although paths are more typically written as a descent, ordering as an ascent is more efficient because as we traverse the JSON the current node is appended and removed many times whereas the root is rarely replaced.
-As nodes open and close all updates to the list are at the head, giving constant time access and mutation.
+Although paths are typically written as a *descent*, ordering as an *ascent* is more efficient because as we traverse the JSON the current node is appended and removed many times.
+As nodes open and close all updates are at the head of the list giving constant time for access and mutation.
-For familiarity, when paths are passed to application callbacks they are reversed and converted to arrays.
+For familiarity, where paths are passed to application callbacks they are first reversed and converted to arrays.

 For each Clarinet event the builder provides a corresponding handler which, working from the current ascent, returns the next ascent after the event has been applied.
-For example, the `objectopen` and `arrayopen` event types are handled by adding a new item to the start of the ascent, whereas for `closeobject` and `closearray` one is removed.
+For example, the `objectopen` and `arrayopen` event types are handled by adding a new item at the head of the ascent but for `closeobject` and `closearray` one is removed.
-Over the course of parsing a complete JSON file the ascent will in this way be manipulated to visit every node, allowing each to be tested against the registered JSONPath expressions.
-Internally, the builder's event handlers are declared as the combination of a smaller number of basic reusable parts.
-The builder is largely unconcerned regarding a JSON node's type whereas several of Clarinet's event types differ only by the type of the node that they announce.
-Picking up `openobject` and `openarray` events, both pass through to the same 'nodeFound', differing only in the type of node which is first created.
-Similarly, Clarinet has a `value` event type which is fired when a string or number is found in the markup.
+Over the course of parsing a JSON resource the ascent will in this way be manipulated to visit every node, allowing each to be tested against the registered JSONPath expressions.
+Internally, the builder's handlers for SAX events are declared as the combination of a smaller number of basic reusable parts.
+Several of Clarinet's event types differ only by the type of the node that they announce but the builder is largely unconcerned regarding a JSON node's type.
+On picking up `openobject` and `openarray` events, both pass through to the same `nodeFound` function, differing only in the type of the node which is first created.
+Similarly, Clarinet emits a `value` event when a string or number is found in the markup.
 Because primitive nodes are always leaves the builder treats them as a node which instantaneously starts and ends, handled programmatically as the composition of the `nodeFound` and